 What your support team needs to know about gamer mental health

 It is common to think of gamers as enthusiastic, adolescent males.
 In reality, your Fortnite-loving niece and Candy Crush-playing mother are gamers, too — as are millions of other people.
-The definition of a gamer has evolved, says Tony Won, vice-president of Client Services—Games with TELUS International.
-Due to the fundamental nature of play, and the continuing evolution of game development, gamers are more diverse, and active, than ever.
+The definition of a gamer has evolved: Due to the fundamental nature of play, and the continuing evolution of game development, gamers are more diverse, and active, than ever.

 Nielsen reported a 45% spike in video game usage in the U.S. The UK, Germany and France saw increases of 20–38% as well.
 While COVID-19 accelerated industry growth last year, the positive trend will continue post-pandemic.
 People who perhaps weren’t gamers before 2020 are now finding new ways to entertain themselves at home.
 There are, however, upsides and downsides to such a big swing in gaming’s popularity, to which games companies — and their customer service teams — should pay attention.

 Johns Hopkins University’s International Arts + Mind Lab (IAM Lab) blog notes: “Video games offer a safe way to explore different worlds and meet up with friends — while providing many social, emotional, cognitive and physical benefits to boot.”
 While the positive effects are certainly present, gaming can also be a frustrating experience, and the player support teams associated with gaming companies often witness particular behaviors firsthand.